Invoca/process_settings/README.md

 ```

 ## Usage
+The `ProcessSettings::Monitor` and related classes can be freely created and used at any time.
+But typical usage is through the `ProcessSettings::Monitor.instance`.
-`ProcessSettings` must be configured before use.
+That should be configured at process startup before use.
 ### Configuration
-To use `process_settings`, you must first configure the path to the combined process settings file on disk,
+Before using `ProcessSettings::Monitor.instance`, you must first configure the path to the combined process settings file on disk,
 and provide a logger.
 ```ruby
 require 'process_settings'